IEE Attorneys in Los Angeles

 However, there may be times when a parent or guardian does not agree with the school district’s assessment of their child’s disabilities or needs.
 In those cases, you have the right to an Independent Educational Evaluation (IEE) of your child.
 An IEE is always conducted by an independent, non-school district examiner.

 If you’re one of the many parents who are not satisfied with a school district’s evaluation, contact the experienced legal team at Pasadena’s Woodsmall Law Group.
 Our attorneys are dedicated advocates for children with special needs and their families.
-Call our offices for a free initial consultation by dialing (626) 440-0028.
+Call our offices at (626) 440-0028 for a free initial consultation.
 Our team is fluent in English, Mandarin, Cantonese, Polish, and Spanish.

 Why Request an Individual Education Evaluation?

 Receiving another IEE is similar to getting a second opinion from a medical doctor.
-What makes an IEE so valuable is that the party making the evaluation has no conflicting interests.
-A school district employee may allow issues like budget constraints or manpower shortages to influence your child’s assessment.
-An independent IEE assessor will not have such conflicts.
+What makes an IEE so valuable is that the party making the evaluation has no conflicting interests, meaning the evaluator will not be constrained by questions about budget, accessibility, or resources.
+In contrast, a school district employee may allow issues like budget constraints or manpower shortages to influence your child’s assessment.
+An independent IEE assessor will not have such conflicts and can focus on providing a thorough assessment of your child so that their IEP can be more effective, if an IEP is even necessary.
 You should request an IEE if:

 - You simply just don’t agree with the school district’s assessment and IEP.